Alert 1 of 0

 Follow the guidelines below.

-- The rest of the first page is a list of basic monthly expenses.
-Enter your family’s estimated amount in the blue column.
-Use blank lines for additional essential expenses.
+2. The rest of Page 1 is a list of basic monthly expenses.
+Enter your family’s estimated current spending in the blue column.
+Use a extra page of lined paper if you need to add other essential expenses.

-- Page 2 is a list of less crucial expenses.
-Again, enter your family’s estimated amount in the blue column and use blank lines to add additional expenses.
+4. Page 2 is a list of less crucial expenses.
+Again, enter your family’s estimated amounts in the blue column and use an extra page to add other discretionary expenses.

-- Add Total Other Expenses and Total Essential Expenses.
-Enter the total in the space labeled Total Living Expenses
+7. Add Total Other Expenses and Total Essential Expenses.
+Enter the total in the space labeled Total Living Expenses.

-- If the amount is positive, you are living within your means and should consider paying down debt or investing the ‘excess’ money in a savings account or CD.
+1. If the amount is positive, you are living within your means and should consider paying down debt or investing the ‘excess’ money in a savings vehicle such as a traditional savings account, a money market savings account or a savings certificate (CD).

-- Review each item in the expense list to determine which ones might be reduced.
+1. Review each expense item on Pages 1 and 2 and determine which ones might be reduced.

 Congratulations!